ganeshpatil7777/Subscription/README.md

 Install done using Docker containers
 We have deployed all the microservice in seperate container and build using docker-compose file linking them together (by adding depend-on)

+.config.env
+This file is used to store the configs